 Day 2: Visit the mysterious ghost town of Pyramiden

-Wake up in Gipsvika Bay and get ready to head ashore and explore the pebble beach where we can find various cultural relics, left behind by the old mining company.
+Wake up in Gipsvika Bay and get ready to head ashore and explore the pebble beach where you can find various cultural relics, left behind by the old mining company.

 Day 3: Gems of nature: Nordenskiöldbreen & Skansbukta

-In the morning we will take a tour make through the ghost town where you will notice that the communist-style is still present.
+In the morning, take a tour through the ghost town where you will notice that the communist-style is still present.
 There is a large statue of Lenin’s head on the main square, there are inscriptions in Russian and some old installations belonging to the former coal mine.

 Day 4: Past historic Kapp Thorsden towards Trygghamna

-Jump ashore to explore Skansbukta and walk among the impressive cliffs, where we find the remains of the gypsum mine that once was active here.
+Jump ashore to explore Skansbukta and walk among the impressive cliffs, where there are remains of the gypsum mine that once was active here.

-Once back on board, we set sail in the direction of Trygghamna and past Kapp Thorsden, a location where a lot of scientific research and mineral extraction has taken place.
-At this cape, we also find the oldest house of Spitsbergen, the Svenskehuset from 1872.
-Our expedition leader can certainly tell you more about this as the ship sails past the cape.
-In the evening we will drop anchor in the sheltered bay of Trygghamna.
+Once back on board, set sail in the direction of Trygghamna and past Kapp Thorsden, a location where a lot of scientific research and mineral extraction has taken place.
+At this cape, you can find the oldest house of Spitsbergen, the Svenskehuset from 1872.
+Our expedition leader can certainly tell you more about this as the ship sails past the cape before dropping anchor in the sheltered bay of Trygghamna.

 Day 5: Visit to bird cliff Alkhornet & a Soviet-style town: Barentsburg

-After breakfast, we will visit ashore at Trygghamna, where we find the oldest traces of human activity in Svalbard.
+After breakfast, explore ashore at Trygghamna, where you find the oldest traces of human activity in Svalbard.
 After the Western Europeans left, the Russian Pomors took over this area.
 Their activity was focused mainly on hunting walruses for their products and hides.
 The remains of this 18th-century Pomor (Russian hunters) hunting station can still be found here.
 The tundra at the bottom of the cliff receives nutrients from the sea birds and provides meadows for reindeer, nesting sites for geese and shelter for Arctic foxes & Polar bears.

 Day 6: Colesbukta – Borebukta

-In the morning will sail for Colesbukta, a former port that shipped and transported coal from the Soviet settlement of Grumantbyen where the remains of the once-thriving coal industry can be found.
-Here we will visit the abandoned hut of the Russian geologist Vladimir Rusanov.
-Weather permitting, we will spend the rest of the day sailing to Borebukta.
-We will try to get as close to the northwestern end as possible to get a look at the steep glacier front of the Borebreen.
-We then continue to the west side of the bay, close to the Nansenbreen, where we will anchor for the night.
+In the morning, set sail for Colesbukta, a former port that shipped and transported coal from the Soviet settlement of Grumantbyen where the remains of the once-thriving coal industry can be found.
+Visit the abandoned hut of the Russian geologist Vladimir Rusanov.
+Weather permitting, spend the rest of the day sailing to Borebukta staying close to experience the steep glacier front of the Borebreen before anchoring in Nansenbreen for the night.

 Day 7: Sailing towards Longyearbyen

-In the morning we hope to make a final landing in Cape Bohemanflya, before sailing back to Longyearbyen.
+In the morning, make a final landing in Cape Bohemanflya, before sailing back to Longyearbyen.

 After a hearty breakfast, you can disembark by 09:00.